Pinocchio (1940 film): Home media

 On July 16, 1985, it was released on VHS, Betamax, CED, and LaserDisc in North America for the first time as part of the Walt Disney Classics label, the second title with the Classics label after Robin Hood (1973) which was released the previous December.
 It would become the best-selling home video title of the year selling 130–150,000 units at $80 each.
 It was re-issued on October 14, 1986 to advertise the home video debut of Sleeping Beauty (1959), this release also helped leave out the preview of The Black Cauldron from the original 1985 VHS release due to the preview being too dark and scary for kids.
 Then, for the first time, it was released on VHS in the UK in 1988, 1995, and 2000.
-The digital restoration that was completed for the 1992 cinema re-issue was released on VHS and Laserdisc on March 26, 1993, followed by its fourth VHS release and first release on Disney DVD as the 60th Anniversary Edition on October 25, 1999.
+The digital restoration that was completed for the 1992 cinema re-issue was released on VHS and Laserdisc on March 26, 1993 and sold 13.5 million copies.
+Its fourth VHS release and first release on Disney DVD was the 60th Anniversary Edition released on October 26, 1999.
+For this version, both releases would now be THX certified.

-The film was re-issued on DVD and one final time on VHS as part of the Walt Disney Gold Classics Collection release on March 7, 2000.
+The film was re-issued on DVD and one final time on VHS as part of the Walt Disney Gold Classic Collection release on March 7, 2000.
 Along the film, the VHS edition also contained a making-of documentary while the DVD had the film's original theatrical trailer as supplemental features.
 The Gold Classic Collection release was returned to the Disney Vault on January 31, 2002.

 A special edition VHS and DVD of the film was released in the United Kingdom on March 3, 2003.
-The fourth DVD release and first Blu-ray Disc release (the second Blu-ray in the Walt Disney Platinum Editions series) was released on March 10, 2009.
+The fourth DVD release and first Blu-ray Disc release (the second Blu-ray in the Walt Disney Platinum Editions series) was the 70th Anniversary Edition released on March 10, 2009.
 Like the 2008 Sleeping Beauty Blu-ray release, the Pinocchio Blu-ray package featured a new restoration by Lowry Digital in a two-disc Blu-ray set, with a bonus DVD version of the film also included.
 This set returned to the Disney Vault on April 30, 2011.
 A Signature Edition was released on Digital HD on January 10, 2017 and was followed by a Blu-ray/DVD combo pack on January 31, 2017.